yaya2devops/self/README.md

 ## 21 `⦿` before that 22 years old.

-My life changed at twenty two, so here is a 21 ⦿ for you.
+My life changed at twenty two,<br>Here is a 21 ⦿ for you.

 [![The Divine](whole/public/favicon.svg)](https://dot.h.ya-ya.tech)